Moremar/tuto-angular/README.txt

  - login with an existing account
  - log out

-It should then communicate with an Auth service that handles the sign up / log in / log out.
+It should then communicate with an Auth service that handles the sign up / log in / log off.

 If we want to store the auth token so that it is read when the page reloads, we need to use either cookies or local storage (an API controlled by the browser to store key/val pairs on the file system).